MatsHellman/DungeonsAndDragon/README.md

 ### LMoP Maps

 - [x] LMoP - Goblin Ambush.jpg : the first actual encounter in the campaign.
+Simple JPG files and version with and without the grid.

 - [x] LMoP - Old Owl Well.rar : Compressed file contains jpg, png, d2vtt files and Line of sight files for Fantasy Grounds.

-- [ ] LMoP - Agathas Lair.jpg : Missing map in the campaign so I will make my own.
+- [x] LMoP - Agathas Lair.jpg : Map for Agathas lair, it's a simple one so only JPG images and as always 2 versions, one with and one without a grid.

 - [ ] LMoP - Wyvern Tor.jpg : Missing map in the campaign so I will make my own.